-Figure S.24: Hourly reliable, net-zero hydrogen production cost comparison between electricity-based and fossil-based production pathways looking at all timeframes and locations
+Figure S.24: Hourly reliable, net-zero hydrogen production cost comparison between electricity-based and fossil-based production pathways looking at all timeframes and locations.\

 Inflation Reduction Act Analysis with Current Technology Timeframe

 This section contains a version of Figure 6 from the main text, but with current technology assumptions.
 As shown, even with embodied emissions excluded, the electricity-based pathways do not reach cost parity with fossil-based alternatives when tax credits from the Inflation Reduction Act are considered.
 This remains true for all locations explored in the study under the current technology assumption.